 Bouldering and Computer Vision

-As per my previous posts, I have begun delving into the topic of combining computer vision and deep learning techniques with my recent hobby, indoor climbing, specifically bouldering.
+As per my previous post, I have begun delving into the topic of combining computer vision and deep learning techniques with my recent hobby, indoor climbing, specifically bouldering.
 I intend to use this page as a comprehensive note to collect what I have discovered regarding this topic and to potentially further develop real-world algorithms and applications.

 Disclaimer: As I have no experience in outdoor climbing, all terms related to climbing mentioned here are in reference to bouldering.